Table of Contents

 Ruptured AAAs have a significantly worse prognosis in comparison to unruptured AAAs.
 The postoperative mortality for a ruptured AAA is still > 40 % (Brown et al, 2002), compared to 1—6 % if the AAA is repaired before it gets ruptured (Greenhalgh et al, 2004).

 Screening programs exist worldwide to detect aortic aneurysms early.
-The main criteria usually involves men over the age of 65 who may be at higher risk, due to having risk factors such as a history of smoking.
+The main criteria usually involve men over the age of 65 who may be at higher risk, due to having risk factors such as a history of smoking.
 It is not certain whether screening for women is useful.

 There is increased screening for those with a family history and/or genetic diseases with known links to aortic aneurysms.
 Early detection is key in order to reduce the high mortality rate of aortic aneurysms.